 In the case of someone who is already divorced, the motion that needs to be prepared is known as a "post- judgment motion."

 A post-judgment motion can be filed for many reasons.
-This is because many things happen to people after they are divorced.
+This is because many things can happen to people after they are divorced that require judicial assistance.

 A few examples are:

-A post -judgment motion for modification of custody or parenting time.
+3. A post -judgment motion for modification of custody.

 The list goes on and on.

-The procedure for filing a post judgment motion is the exact same as the procedure for filing a motion during the divorce.
-The person who needs help prepares a notice of motion, a certification, perhaps a case information statement.
-Appropriate exhibits are attached.
-Perhaps certifications of others with personal knowledge of the situation may be prepared and attached.
-Photographs.
-Facebook posts.
-You get it...
+The procedure for filing a post-judgment motion is the exact same as the procedure for filing a motion during the divorce.
+The person who needs help prepares a Notice of Motion, a Certification, perhaps a Case Information Statement.

-These documents are served upon the other litigant and the other litigant files a response or maybe even a cross- notice of motion asking the Judge to deny the relief being sought by the ex-spouse but instead order relief that the cross-moving party is seeking.
+These documents are served upon the other litigant and the other litigant files a response or maybe even a Cross Notice of Motion asking the Judge to deny the relief being sought by the ex-spouse but instead order relief that the other party is seeking.

 Oral argument is scheduled, usually on a Friday, although judges often come up with tentative decisions that they send out prior to the Friday.

-On the other hand, if one or both people still disagree with the judge's reasoning and think that they have a chance to change the reasoning, oral argument is that opportunity.
+On the other hand, if one or both parties still disagree with the judge's reasoning and think that they have a chance to change the judge's order, oral argument is that opportunity.

-At oral argument, the court may start by giving some directions like saying something like “I’ve read all the papers; please don’t regurgitate them to me.
+At oral argument, the Judge may start by giving some directions like saying something like “I’ve read all the papers; please don’t regurgitate them to me.

-Either way, the court will ultimately enter a written order in that order is enforceable.
+Either way, the Court will ultimately enter a written order and that order is enforceable.